Before you get started, we need to understand the different components to a bot and how they work together:

-- Classic Flow Worker: Uses flow based programing to configure the interaction of the bot
+- Classic Flow Worker: Uses flow based programming to configure the interaction of the bot

-- NLP Worker: An integration with non-ServisBOT NLP engines such as Lex, Dialogflow or Watson.
-They all have different capabilities, strengths and weaknesses.
+- NLP Worker: An integration with an NLP engines such as Lex, Dialogflow Watson etc. They all have different capabilities, strengths and weaknesses.

 - Secrets: A document or string containing API keys or configurations.
 These are used for accessing external NLP providers and APIs

 - ServisBOT BaaS: mappings between ServisBOT and your APIs